 As we reached the half-way point, Ronnie was really starting to struggle.
 She turned to me and said "I don't think I can do it".
 Knowing that we weren't far from the Jubilee Tower at the summit and that physically, I believed Ronnie was capable - her breathing recovering quickly after a short stop.
 With encouragement from the group, regular stops and Ronnie's determination, she made it to the summit of Moel Famau.
 The look of delight on her face told me exactly what this achievement meant to her.

 Since that August day in 2020, Ronnie is now an accomplished hillwalker, having completed most of the Clwydians and ticked off 12 Wainwrights in the Lakes.
 She has signed up for several SUP & Summit events this year and is on target to complete her January challenge - walking 15,000 steps every day, raising money for charity.
 What an inspiration.

-One thing that I haven't mentioned is that Ronnie turns 70 years of age this coming July - absolutely incredible - and is planning to stand on the summit of Snowdon, the highest mountain in England & Wales on her birthday.
+One thing that I haven't mentioned is that Ronnie turned 70 years of age in July 2022 - absolutely incredible - and joined SUP & Summit on a Snowdon sunrise guided walk a couple of months before her birthday.

-If you fancy dipping your toe in the heather on one of our friendly hillwalking taster events, what are you waiting for??!!!
-Visit www.supandsummit.com
+If you fancy dipping your toe in the heather on one of our friendly hillwalking events, have a look we can offer at www.supandsummit.com